Stock events for Intuitive Machines, Inc. (LUNR)

 LUNR’s Geographic footprint

-Intuitive Machines, Inc. is headquartered in Houston, Texas, U.S. The company primarily serves the U.S. government, including NASA, national security space, the U.S. Department of Defense, and state governments.
-It also caters to commercial and international customers.
+Intuitive Machines, Inc. is headquartered in Houston, Texas, and primarily operates in the United States.
+The company designs, manufactures, and operates its space products and services mainly within the U.S. Its customer base includes the U.S. government (NASA, national security space, U.S. Department of Defense, and state governments), as well as commercial and international customers.

 LUNR Corporate Image Assessment